data-umbrella/event-transcripts/2020/08-matt-brems-missing-data.md

 So, I want to take a moment to talk very briefly about some of these, again you can read all of these on your screen, but some of the things that I think about are for example: decreasing the burden on your respondent, or minimizing the number of questions somebody has to respond I responded to two surveys earlier today in Survey Monkey.
 A former colleague had posted some stuff on LinkedIn, and I filled those out, and they were, I was willing to do it even on my phone because they were relatively short surveys.
 I like the Chipotle app.
 I eat from Chipotle quite frequently, and up until actually like last week, what they would do is, if you ordered online through the app they would follow up about an hour later with a green smiley face or a red frowny face and say: "Hey how was your dinner this evening?", and you could click the smiley face or the frowny face, and if you clicked the smiley face they said: "Hey thank you so much."
 If you clicked the frowny face you got to put a couple of checkboxes and say this is what I, this is what I didn't like, or this was, this was not satisfactory, and that was it.
-So many other organizations, there are so many other data collection mechanisms, end up requiring you to fill out twenty, thirty, forty, fifty questions, and so what ends up happening is that you often will create missing data by the design of what you're looking at, as opposed to any anything else.
+So many other organizations, there are so many other data collection mechanisms, end up requiring you to fill out twenty, thirty, forty, fifty questions, and so what ends up happening is that you often will create missing data by the design of what you're looking at, as opposed to anything else.
 So making some changes on how you can decrease the burden on your respondent, maybe making questions closed-ended instead of open-ended, like, like a fill-in-the-blank question.

 One other note that I want to make here is thinking about, thinking about improving accessibility, that's a very, very important point.
 So, there are lots of different ways you can get into this.
 We can think about language accessibility.
 We can think about readability.
 We can think about individuals who may be hard of hearing and ways to gather data from individuals, but it's important to think about accessibility and inclusivity when we design that.
 So, if you are part of an organization where you are gathering data in some capacity, is there a way to improve that accessibility to others?
-For example, when I was doing polling and surveys in the context of politics, we would administer surveys in multiple languages, specifically English and Spanish, when we were calling different populations, or specifically, different states that had a a particularly large Hispanic population or spanish-speaking population.
+For example, when I was doing polling and surveys in the context of politics, we would administer surveys in multiple languages, specifically English and Spanish, when we were calling different populations, or specifically, different states that had a, a particularly large hispanic population or spanish-speaking population.
 That was something that we wanted to do, because otherwise we were just leaving out broad swaths of the population, which would, of course, down the road, compromise our inferences.
 So you can make a compelling business case for doing something like this.
 It's not, I mean, accessibility, in my opinion, is in and of itself a valuable goal.
 In addition to that, I think that it's important to recognize that when attempting to encourage other people, or share with other people, that they should take some action, or invest some funds, or some energy in that, that there are some positive business effects to it as well.

 Moving onto the next slide.
 So we talked about avoiding missing data.
 How do we ignore missing data?
 Well, the very, very short summary is that we're going to assume that any observation that we've observed is similar to those observations for which we are missing data.
 When we ignore, we're making an implicit assumption, which may or may not be a valid thing to do.
 When I was in grad school, a professor shared that a very general rough guideline is that: if you are missing less than five percent of all of your data, you may be okay ignoring that data that's missing.
 Now if you are trying to do something like